brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

       Literature.
 He is the founder and editor of Changes, a nonprofit press dedicated to publishing exceptional poetry by emerging writers in the United States.
 He lives in New York City.
+  - person: shiv-kotecha
+    event_bio: "Shiv Kotecha is the author of The Switch (Wonder, 2018) and EXTRIGUE (Make Now, 2015).
+He writes about art, film, and literature for frieze.
+      He’s written elswhere on the internet, holds a PhD in English from New York University and teaches poetry for NYU’s XE Experimental Humanties Deparment. "
 date: 2021-01-06 13:00:00 -0500
 end_date: 2021-01-06 14:00:00 -0500
 series: 211